How to Write the Cornell University Essays 2020-2021

 Cornell University accepted only 10.6% of applicants for the 2018-2019 applications cycle.
-Because Cornell is so selective, you will need more than stellar grades and high test scores to stand out to the admissions committee.
+It opted not to report its acceptance rate for the 2019-2020 cycle.
+It’s no secret that Cornell is selective though, so you will need more than stellar grades and high test scores to stand out to the admissions committee.
 Well-written essays allow you to showcase passions or interests that may not come through in traditional application materials.

 Cornell requires all applicants to submit a supplemental essay in addition to their Common Application piece.
 The student’s selected college determines the prompt they will complete.
 All of the supplemental prompts have a 650 word limit.
 Let’s break these supplements down!
 Want to know your chances at Cornell?
 Calculate your chances for free right now.

 Want to learn what Cornell University will actually cost you based on your income?
 And how long your application to the school should take?
 Here’s what every student considering Cornell University needs to know.

 Jump to the Different College Prompts

 - College of Art, Architecture and Planning

 Why are you drawn to studying the major you have selected?
 Please discuss how your interests and related experiences have influenced your choice.
 Specifically, how will an education from the College of Agriculture and Life Sciences (CALS) and Cornell University help you achieve your academic goals?
 (650 words)

 The College of Agriculture and Life Sciences (CALS) is the second-largest school at Cornell with majors ranging from communication to entomology.
 Even if you decide to apply as an undeclared major, you need to have potential areas of interest in mind to fully address the essay prompt.